 Michael Atkinson is an experienced criminal practitioner.
 Prior to joining Arnold & Porter, Mr. Atkinson practised as an independent barrister and then as a Crown Advocate and Specialist Prosecutor in the Crown Prosecution Service (CPS).
-Mr. Atkinson has prosecuted and defended a wide range of criminal offences and appeared as an advocate in matters up to appellate level.
+Mr. Atkinson has advised on the prosecution and defence of a very wide range of criminal offences and appeared as an advocate in matters up to appellate level.

-Mr. Atkinson has been called upon to advise government departments on the development of legislation and policy, and has spoken on legal issues regarding electronic communication, surveillance and counter-terrorism at international seminars.
-In the last year, he has spoken on developments in UK anti-corruption practice and has assisted colleagues from Arnold & Porter's office in Washington, DC, in providing training to clients on the European and UK aspects of export controls and international trade sanctions.
+Mr. Atkinson has been called upon to advise government departments on the development of legislation and policy, and has spoken at international events on legal issues regarding electronic communication, covert evidence-gathering, surveillance and counter-terrorism.

 Mr. Atkinson draws on his considerable experience as a criminal litigator and advocate to represent companies and individuals engaged in criminal investigations or where this is anticipated, including in cases where there may be associated administrative law challenges to the actions of public bodies.

 Mr. Atkinson maintains a busy pro-bono practice, having dealt in recent years with cases assisting NGOs in challenging international human rights abuses, refugee resettlement matters before the UNHCR and domestic matters concerning vulnerable individuals.